 Some lentils, like Le Puy, hold their shape extremely well, and make an excellent addition to salads and other dishes where the texture of whole beans is desirable.
-Others, such as red, yellow and brown lentils, cook down completely into a thick paste perfect for hot soups, stews and dals.
+When cooking lentils, others, such as red, yellow and brown lentils, cook down completely into a thick paste perfect for hot soups, stews and dals.

 You'll often see lentils paired with rice, as in the traditional Middle Eastern dish mujaddara (also referred to as mejadra, mudardara and megadarra), a simple yet delicious mixture of lentils, rice and caramelized onions that is a staple in Syrian, Lebanese, Palestinian, Jordanian, North Saudi and Israeli cuisines.